|Course #||Title||Credit Hours||Prerequisites|

 - Be sure to apply to schools that are accredited by the Council on Education for Public Health (website below)

-- American Association of Schools of Public Health - http://www.asph.org/
+- Association of Schools and Programs of Public Health - http://www.aspph.org/

 - American Public Health Association - http://www.apha.org/